CLI reference¶

 bash -c (for pixi/conda) ensures

-greatminds-* is on PATH.
+the unified greatminds CLI is on PATH.

 --target cursor-ide same generated files as vscode (Cursor